What Can Detox Tea Actually Do for You?

 In reality, the main reason detox tea makes you feel lighter in a short period is that it contains laxatives and diuretics.
 These ingredients speed up your intestinal contractions, making you go to the bathroom more frequently.
 The weight you feel you've lost is mostly water and not actual fat.
 This effect is temporary, and once you stop drinking the tea, the weight will quickly come back.

-Tea can promote diuresis
+Detox tea can promote diuresis

 Your body is already a powerful "detox machine" on its own.
 Your liver and kidneys work diligently every day to filter and expel waste and toxins from your body.
 This is a normal physiological function that doesn't need any help from external teas or supplements.